botorch.optim

 • scheduler (_LRScheduler | Callable[[...], _LRScheduler] | None) – A torch.optim.lr_scheduler._LRScheduler instance or a factory that takes an Optimizer instance and returns an _LRSchedule.

-• callback (Callable[[Dict[str, Tensor], OptimizationResult], None] | None) – Optional callback taking parameters and an OptimizationResult as its sole arguments.
+• callback (Callable[[dict[str, Tensor], OptimizationResult], None] | None) – Optional callback taking parameters and an OptimizationResult as its sole arguments.

 • timeout_sec (float | None) – Timeout in seconds after which to terminate the fitting loop (note that timing out can result in bad fits!).